-The Network Provider will comply with all court orders regarding the provision of paid foster care and/or purchased services for children, youth, and families served by the Network Provider.
+The Network Provider will comply with all court orders regarding the provision of foster care and/or purchased services for children, youth, and families served by the Network Provider.
 Services court-ordered outside of the purchase of service criteria of this agreement will be reviewed by 4Kids and the Network Provider to determine the rate of payment and parameters of services to be provided on a case-by-case basis.

-4Kids views the understanding of court orders and the judicial process as very important for staff as well as foster caregivers and Network Provider case managers.
-If necessary, foster parents or caregivers, and Network Provider case managers will attend court hearings and provide child the opportunity to attend the court hearing related to their case.
+4Kids views court orders and the judicial process as very important for staff as well as foster caregivers and Network Provider case managers.
+If necessary, foster parents or caregivers, and Network Provider case managers will attend court hearings and provide the child the opportunity to attend the court hearing related to their case.
 4Kids believes that a youth's voice should be heard by the court system.

-Court orders will be reviewed and documented in the following: Intake Assessments, the Child's Individual Plan of Service, Monthly Contact Notes, Permanency Planning Documentation, and Foster Parent Progress notes when appropriate.
-There will be continued monitoring of court requirements, such as visitations, permanency goals addressed in the Child's Individual Plan of Service, and 4Kids contact with the Network Provider and/or foster family to ensure that court requirements are followed.
+Court orders will be reviewed and provided to the Network providers when appropriate.
+There will be continued monitoring of court requirements, such as visitations, and permanency goals and 4Kids contact with the Network Provider and/or foster family to ensure that court requirements are followed.